chrisjmccormick/chrisjmccormick.github.io/_posts/2024-04-23-colab-gpus-features-and-pricing.md

 date:   2024-04-23 8:00:00 -0800
 comments: true
 image: https://lh3.googleusercontent.com/d/1HgUHi_RSVItI__M6rroU77nMUdkrhds_
-tags: Colab, Fine-Tuning, huggingface, Machine Learning, Natural Language Processing, NLP, LLMs, NVIDIA, T4, A100, L4
+tags: Colab, Fine-Tuning, huggingface, Machine Learning, Natural Language Processing, NLP, LLMs, NVIDIA, T4, A100, L4, H100, G4, RTX PRO 6000, Blackwell
 ---

+_Updated March 2026_

+This post has become a popular resource for understanding the Colab GPU ecosystem, and especially with the recent addition of the H100 and G4 options, I think it's long overdue for an update.
-Recently I've been researching the topic of fine-tuning Large Language Models (LLMs) like GPT on a single GPU in Colab (a challenging feat!), comparing both the free (Tesla T4) and paid options.

-I just saw the Nvidia "L4" added as _yet another_ option in the list of GPUs, so I decided it was time to assemble a table to make better sense of the choices.
+I originally put this together while researching the topic of fine-tuning Large Language Models (LLMs) on a single GPU in Colab (a challenging feat!), comparing both the free (Tesla T4) and paid options.
+The goal was to assemble a table to make better sense of all the GPU choices--and it's only gotten more interesting since!

 By Chris McCormick

-Part of my [llm-tuning-examples](https://github.com/chrisjmccormick/llm-tuning-examples/) project.

 # Contents